PG in UK After MBBS in India 2024

 Why Should I Go for PG in the UK?

-As medical students undergo rigorous medical training, followed by Foundation training, Specialty Training, GP training, and additional run-through training, studying in the UK is a fantastic option.
-They gain substantial knowledge from this, which aids in their development as highly knowledgeable specialists.
+Medical students undergo rigorous training, Foundation training, Specialty Training, GP training, and additional run-through training.
+Studying in the UK is a fantastic option.
+They gain substantial knowledge from this, aiding their development as highly knowledgeable specialists.

 How is the PLAB exam conducted?